dilvie/slides-dynamic-duo/index.md

 ## Benefits of static types

---
+---

 > "A  helpful analogy to understand the value of static typing is to look at it as putting pieces into a jigsaw puzzle.
 In Haskell, if a piece has  the wrong shape, it simply won't fit.
 In a dynamically typed language,  all the pieces are 1×1 squares and always fit, so you have to constantly  examine the resulting picture and check (through testing) whether it's  correct." — Bryan O'Sullivan, et al. "Real World Haskell"

---
+---

 ## Catches type errors

---
+---

 # (Overrated)

---
+---

 # Myth:

 It's impossible to write large programs in JavaScript because there is no way to know if your program is even passing around correct types.

---
+---

 # Reality:

 37Signals, Adobe, Dow Jones, eBay, Flickr, Paypal, LinkedIn, Groupon, Microsoft, Trello, Uber, Voxer, Yahoo!, Yammer, Walmart all have substantial projects written in JavaScript (Node).

---
+---

 ## Are they all crazy?

---
+---

 That warm cozy feeling you have about your compile time checking is a false sense of security.

---
+---

 ### Type correctness does not guarantee program correctness.

---
+---

 ## Type correctness does not guarantee program correctness.

---
+---

 # Type correctness does not guarantee program correctness.

---
+---

-> "The first step is fully admitting that the code you write is riddled with errors." - John-Carmack "Static Code Analysis" blog post -- a must read.
+> "The first step is fully admitting that the code you write is riddled with errors." - John-Carmack "Static Code Analysis" blog post

---
+(must read)

+---

-## You should be unit testing for program correctness in _every language_.
+## You should be doing automated testing for program correctness in _every language_.

---
+---

 ## JavaScript's tools are _underrated_.

---
+---

 ## JSHint catches:
 * Variable name typos